-(1) Input Port Assignment
+Input Port Assignment

-Each channel path can select between two input ports.
-Ports are assigned to inputs 1 and 2 for the currently assigned fader using the I/O Matrix as follows:
+Ports are assigned to inputs 1 and 2 for the currently assigned fader as follows:

 - Press 1 or 2 to select an input.
-(Note: This does not switch the channel from input 1 to 2, or 2 to 1 - this is done using the Input/Output panel). - Use the rotary control to scroll through the lists of available input ports. - Upon reaching the desired input port, press the ON button to assign the chosen input port to input 1 or 2.
+(Note: This does not switch the channel from input 1 to 2, or 2 to 1 - that is done using the Input/Output panel) - Use the rotary control to scroll through the lists of available input ports. - Upon reaching the desired port, press the ON button to assign it to the input 1 or 2 for the currently assigned fader path. - Pressing ON again will de-assign the port .